taylor8294/pinner/README.md

 # PinnerJs

-_Simple automated pinning to a given Pinterest board using Puppeteer_
+_Simple automated re-pinning to a given Pinterest board using Puppeteer_

 ## Install